Roundup Speculative

 Flooded roads, damaged buildings, panicking NPCs, missions canceled or transformed by the disaster.
 Some fans even envision an entire narrative sequence centered around a mega-hurricane hitting Vice City.

-It’s ambitious.
-Maybe too ambitious.
+It’s ambitious, maybe too ambitious.
 But this is 2026, and Rockstar has essentially unlimited resources.
-So who knows.

 Traveling to Cuba (or a Cuba-Inspired Island)

 The Leonida Keys, the archipelago south of the map, have fueled a persistent theory: what if you could take a boat or plane to a separate island inspired by Cuba?
-After all, Miami and Cuba are only about 90 miles apart.
-And a fictional dictator on a communist island?
-That practically screams Rockstar satire.
+Miami and Cuba are only about 90 miles apart, and a fictional dictator on a communist island practically screams Rockstar satire.

 The Grassrivers bathed in evening light